Health Insurance and Healthcare

 If you are eligible for the health insurance waiver, you must provide evidence that your program policy meets the CSU requirements for international student insurance and that it is in force and fully paid.
 All documents presented must be notarized and in English.

-Contact the International Student Coordinator in the Center for International Education to request a waiver form or for more information about the health insurance waiver.
+Contact the International Student Advisor in the Global Engagement Office to request an International Insurance Waiver form or for more information about the health insurance waiver.